akbaritabar/dask-duckdb-dbeaver/Readme.md

 ### 3. Further processing and analysing data with SQL, using DuckDB and DBeaver

-Now that we are finished pre-processing our XML files (of course parsing all of ORCID snapshot will take longer depending on the machine you use and computing power), we can go ahead and use the data in our analysis.
+Now that we are finished pre-processing our XML files (of course parsing all of the ORCID snapshot will take longer depending on the machine you use and computing power), we can go ahead and use the data in our analysis.

-Dask is really powerful in analysis too and dask data frame is very similar to Pandas but it can read files that do not fit into the memory.
+Dask is really powerful in analysis too and dask dataframe is very similar to Pandas and it can read files that do not fit into the memory.
 It is much faster if you use file formats that allow chunking (e.g., parquet which is a column based format, see more: [https://en.wikipedia.org/wiki/Apache_Parquet](https://en.wikipedia.org/wiki/Apache_Parquet)).

-In my case, exported files usually are about 100GB (more or less) and in general querying them in Python with or without Dask, takes long.
-I was introduced by a colleague (Thanks Tom) to [DuckDB](https://duckdb.org/) which is amazingly fast in handling large data files and works extremely fast with parquet format.
+In my case, exported files usually are about 100GB (more or less) and in general querying them in Python, with or without Dask, takes long.
+I was introduced by a colleague (thanks Tom) to [DuckDB](https://duckdb.org/) which is amazingly fast in handling large data files and works extremely fast with parquet format.

 It gives multiple interfaces (e.g., to connect and use it in Python, R or other languages) and I very much liked their command line interface that allows using `SQL` for your queries.
 This allows me (by keeping a coherent data structure and file/column naming) to use the same SQL scripts I have written before on the newly parsed data.

-To use DuckDB's CLI in a more structured way, I turned to [DBeaver](https://dbeaver.io/) which is an open source database manager tool.
+To use DuckDB's CLI in a more structured way, I turned to [DBeaver](https://dbeaver.io/) which is an open-source database manager tool.
 I just needed to establish a connection as DuckDB (DBeaver comes with the needed drivers, you need to create an empty `.db` (database) file, which you can do by downloading the CLI, calling e.g., `duckdb.exe mydb.db` for windows using CMD, or `./duckdb mydb.db` on mac/linux terminal).
 First I am using the pragma keywords to tell DuckDB how much RAM and parallel threads it can use and afterwards create views to my large parquet files (see example SQL script below) and then run my SQL scripts as usual.

 ```SQL